HenryXie1/How-To-Manually-Install-Kubernetes-for-Oracle-Linux-in-Oracle-OCI/README.md

 To mannually install Kubernetes in Oracle OCI via Oracle Released Docker and Kubernetes version from [Oracle Container Registry][1] Refer [official doc ][2]

-Please turn off TX checksum offload if you have VM in OCI with UEK4 kernel.
+Please turn off TX checksum offload if you have VM in OCI with UEK4 kernel and Broadcomm driver.
 Refer [doc](https://www.henryxieblogs.com/2018/10/turn-off-checksum-offload-for-k8s-with.html)

 ###  Preparation(All Kubernetes Nodes):